 3. Select Segments (Optional)

-Segments in GA4 are the same as in Universal Analytics.
+Segments in GA4 are the same as they were previously.
 A segment is simply a way of defining traffic sources, based on device, location, or some other criteria.

 A few examples of segments:

 - Traffic from a certain geographic location, like country or city